iris-GmbH/meta-cyclonedx/README.md

 - Included [purl](https://github.com/package-url/purl-spec) package urls.
 - Added generation of an additional CycloneDX VEX file which contains information on patched and ignored CVEs from within the OpenEmbedded build system.
 - Added option to reduce the SBOM size by limiting to runtime packages ([which might potentially come at some expense](#potentially-missing-packages-after-runtime-filtering))
+- Adding support for multi-target builds
+- Backported support for kirkstone and scarthgap

 ## Installation